abdelrahmanmahmoud12/maids-cc-task/README.md

 # UserDashboard

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.
+A comprehensive Angular application for managing and viewing user data.
+This project showcases a user dashboard with real-time search functionality, pagination, and detailed user information.
+## Features
+User List: Displays users with their photos and first names in a paginated view.
+Real-Time Search: Search for users by their ID with immediate feedback.
+Details Page: View detailed information about a selected user.
+Responsive Design: Built with Bootstrap for responsive and modern UI.
+### Getting Started
+Follow these instructions to set up and run the project locally.

+### Prerequisites
+Node.js (>=12.x)
+Angular CLI (>=12.x)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.